There are specific Robotic Process Automation (RPA) use cases that work best for most businesses.

 Choosing the wrong Process has been one of the major reasons for failed Automation initiatives.
 We now have a database of processes that are fit for RPA.
 It is advisable to stick to the proven RPA processes.

 Here are a few use cases from the database categorized by business function.
+You can click on links to dive deeper into the use cases.

 Finance and Accounting RPA use cases